VeekeeFr/sidu/README.md

 > at scale, in production, on VMs, bare metal, OpenStack clusters,
 > public clouds and more.

-This is the source code for some containers that I publish in [the Docker registry](https://index.docker.io/u/veekee/).
+This is the source code for a container that I now maintain in [the Docker registry](https://index.docker.io/u/veekee/).

-In order to use these containerized apps, you need to have Docker [installed on your machine](http://www.docker.io/gettingstarted/#anchor-0).
+In order to use this containerized app, you need to have Docker [installed on your machine](http://www.docker.io/gettingstarted/#anchor-0).